 Journal of Herbal Medicine (doi:10.1016/j.hermed.2014.05.001).

-She is a Member of the National Institute of Medical Herbalists (www.nimh.org.uk) the oldest organisation of herbalists in the UK.
+I is a Member of the National Institute of Medical Herbalists (www.nimh.org.uk) the oldest organisation of herbalists in the UK.